 A mold specialist will visit the site to evaluate the mold or moisture condition, and help determine the extent of the problem.
 The following services are available:

 Infra-Red Analysis – An infra-red camera analysis of affected areas is included with the mold inspection.
 This will help detect temperature differentials that may indicate the presence of moisture and mold.

 Mold Air Sample Testing – This service can also be added to test for abnormal levels of airborne mold spores.

-Note: Mold Air Sample Testing is done in an attempt to identify elevated spore counts present in a home which may indicate a moisture concern that is resulting in mold in the home.
-The lack of elevated mold spore counts does not mean that mold is not present in the home.
-Mold may be in hidden locations or behind walls that is not in high enough concentrations that would cause room spore counts to be elevated.
+Note: Mold Air Sample Testing is done in an attempt to identify elevated spore counts that may indicate a mold issue in the home.
+However, the lack of elevated mold spore counts does not mean that mold is not present in the home.
+Mold may be in hidden locations or behind walls, producing spore levels that are not elevated enough to be detected by our air sample equipment.

 Ten Things You Should Know About Mold

 Potential health effects and symptoms associated with mold exposures include allergic reactions, asthma, and other respiratory complaints.

 There is no practical way to eliminate all mold and mold spores in the indoor environment; the way to control indoor mold growth is to control moisture.

 If mold is a problem in your home, you must clean up the mold and eliminate sources of moisture.